_______________________________

 Passed Away at Age 90 From Prostate Cancer

-Played Oscar on The Odd Couple (TV Series)
+Best Known For Playing Oscar on the TV Series The Odd Couple

 Casey Kasem (Radio Personality)